|

 are often at odds with our human emotions.
 Extraneous details aside, we like who

+we like.
 My mother was particularly taken with JFK and Jackie, while my father was on

 the fence.
 His parents, and particularly my grandmother Bess, were Nixon